-CAUTION: READ SECTION 6 ENTITLED BATH USE before placing the bath in service.
-Incorrect handling can damage the bath and void the warranty.
+CAUTION: Read Section 6 entitled BATH USE before placing the bath in service.

-This section gives a brief summary of the steps required to set up and operate the bath.
+This chapter gives a brief summary of the steps required to set up and operate the bath.
 This should be used as a general overview and reference and not as a substitute for the remainder of the manual.
 Please read Section 5, Installation, through Section 8, General Operation, carefully before operating the bath.